 Public Law and Human Rights

-- R (Hoareau and Bancoult (No.5)) v SSFCA (On appeal to the Supreme Court from EWCA Civ 1010 and previously EWHC 221 (Admin)): ECHR and public law challenge to the outcome of a policy review on resettlement of the British Indian Ocean Territory, now raising novel issues about the significance of an ICJ Advisory Opinion in domestic law (with Sir James Eadie QC, Kieron Beal QC and Philippa Webb, instructed by GLD).
+- R (Hoareau and Bancoult (No.5)) v SSFCA EWCA Civ 1010 and previously EWHC 221 (Admin)): ECHR and public law challenge to the outcome of a policy review on resettlement of the British Indian Ocean Territory, raising novel issues about the significance of an ICJ Advisory Opinion in domestic law (with Sir James Eadie KC, Kieron Beal KC and Philippa Webb, instructed by GLD).

-- R (Liberty) v SSHD and SSFCA: Challenge to the compatibility of the Investigatory Powers Act 2016 with EU and ECHR law (with Sir James Eadie QC, Gerry Facenna QC, Julian Milford QC and Michael Armitage, instructed by GLD).
+- R (Liberty) v SSHD and SSFCA: Challenge to the compatibility of the Investigatory Powers Act 2016 with EU and ECHR law (with Sir James Eadie KC, Gerry Facenna KC, Julian Milford KC and Michael Armitage, instructed by GLD).

-- R (Eider Reserve Power Ltd) v BEIS: Claim for judicial review of certain provisions of the Electricity Capacity (Amendment) Regulations 2017 (with Gordon Nardell QC, instructed by Mischon de Reya).
+- R (Eider Reserve Power Ltd) v BEIS: Claim for judicial review of certain provisions of the Electricity Capacity (Amendment) Regulations 2017 (with Gordon Nardell KC, instructed by Mischon de Reya).

 - Advising a client on matters relating to the UK’s post-Brexit sanctions regime.